rob-bl8ke/car-auction/README.md

 ```

 - Use `docker compose up -d` to run the postgres server in detached mode (you won't see the logs in the terminal).
+- Check that the container is up and running with `docker container ls -a`.
+- `docker container stop [id]` to stop instances.
 - Look for `LOG:  database system is ready to accept connections`.
 - Run the migrations to make sure it works...